 - Use a ruler to create sunburst paintings, like these at Art Bar.

 - The boys love to play around with our homemade Montessori triangles.
 They don’t even think about the fact that they are creating artistic designs!

 - We also had a great time with these Hexi cards to print out from Picklebums.

 - E is for Explore has a few ways kids can use Kandinsky inspired art to think about about circles and relative size.

 - Make mandalas. like this idea at NurtureStore.
 I’ve always wanted to do this.

 - Use a geoboard.
 We were gifted a cheesy plastic geoboard, but Crayon Box Chronicles has instructions so you can make your own.

 - Explore Möbius strips.

 What do your kids prefer, math or art?
+Do you ever do math art projects with the kids?
 Need more ideas?
 Visit –> 25 Playful and Creative Math Ideas.